booktoshi/doginals/README.md

 FEE_PER_KB=30000000
 ```

-## Now save the files settings
+## Save the file settings.

 ```
 ctrl + x ~~> Press Y ~~> ENTER
 ```

-### Create a new wallet from terminal
+### Create a new wallet from the terminal.

 ```
 node . wallet new
 ```

-## Now retrieve your private key from your wallet file.
+## Retrieve your private key from your wallet file.
 DO NOT CHANGE ANY INFORMATION.
 YOU ARE ONLY COPYING YOUR PRIVATE KEY AND WALLET ADDRESS.

 ```
 nano .wallet.json